xtuml/bridgepoint/doc-bridgepoint/notes/7744_RealizedClass/7744_RealizedClass.dnt.md

 6. Design
 ---------
-6.1  Approach 5.3.1 is considered the better one for implementation, as this
+6.1  Approach 5.3.1 is considered the best approach, as this approach only
-	approach side effect will be only on the terminated projects that own shared library. while approach 5.3.2 side effects will affects all projects that use the shared realized external entity including the owner project.
+	effects terminated projects that own shared library. while approach 5.3.2 effects effects all projects that use the shared realized external entity including the owner project.
 Approach 5.3.3 is not chosen, because it is outside the issue scope as it affects not only the realized external entity, and the tool will be more restricted.
+Issues [2] and [3] are submitted to address this.

 7. Design Comments
 ------------------